finbourne/luminesce-sdk-java-preview/sdk/docs/SqlExecutionApi.md

 <a name="getByQueryParquet"></a>
 # **getByQueryParquet**
-> String getByQueryParquet(query, queryName, timeout)
+> File getByQueryParquet(query, queryName, timeout)

 GetByQueryParquet: Executes Sql, returned in Parquet (.parquet) format (as a file to be downloaded) format, where the sql is simply in the url.